Home/Dental Care/Sedation Dentistry

 There are millions of people out there who do not get the dental care they need because of fear or anxiety.
 Are you one of them?
 Does the thought of going to the dentist make you weak with fear?
 Has it come to the point that it is impossible for you to pick up the phone to call the dentist for an appointment?
-Believe it or not, there are ways to conquer this anxiety with oral sedation.
+Believe it or not, there are ways to conquer this anxiety with sedation dentistry.

 Your first visit will be a “get to know you” visit.
-There is no actual work done at this time.
-It is an information gathering visit.
-We will sit with you and talk about what you want and need.
-We will take x-rays and look in your mouth.
-On your second visit is the consultation.
+There is no actual work done at this time; rather, it is an information-gathering visit.
+We will sit with you and talk about your needs and goals.
+Then, we will take x-rays and examine your mouth.
+Your second visit is the consultation.
 Between the initial visit and this one, the doctor will review your x-rays and prepare a course of treatment for you, sometimes with several different options.
-The consultation lasts about 50 minutes where we will go over the proposed treatment with you.
-Once you have decided what course of treatment is best for you, we will give you the needed prescriptions for your sedation visit.
-You will take a tranquilizer, Valium®, the night before your appointment to relax and help you sleep through the night.
-On the day of your appointment you will take a short-acting sleeping pill, Triazolam, 1 hour before your visit.
+The consultation lasts about 50 minutes, allowing us ample time to go over the proposed treatment with you.
+Once you have decided which course of treatment is best for you, we will give you the needed prescriptions for your sedation visit.
+You will take a tranquilizer—Valium®—the night before your appointment to relax and help you sleep through the night.
+On the day of your appointment you will take a short-acting sleeping pill, Triazolam, one hour before your visit.
 A responsible adult will bring you to our office and you will need to bring your medications with you.
-Once here, we will administer nitrous oxide (laughing gas) and you may be given an additional dose of Triazolam if needed.
+Once here, we will administer nitrous oxide (laughing gas), and you may be given an additional dose of Triazolam if needed.
 You will be monitored by our sedation team throughout your visit.
 After your visit, your driver will take you home to get some rest.